-“C-C-Carrie?” she choked out.
-What the hell had she been thinking?
-She’d almost nuzzled in against Carrie’s neck!
-Carrie was her FRIEND.
-Her friend.
-Yes, only her friend…
+“C-Carrie?” she choked out.
+What the hell was she thinking?
+She’d almost nuzzled in against Carrie’s neck.
+Carrie was her friend.
+That was it.
+Only her very close friend…

 “C-Carrie?”
 Chartreuse repeated.
-She swallowed, trying to bury her emotions.
-Especially the guilt.
+She swallowed, trying to bury the flood of emotions welling up inside.
 “Ah, so, are you, like, you know, okay?”

-“I’ll manage,” Carrie said, her chest heaving – don’t look there, idiot! – as she sat back up.
-Thankfully, as their eyes met, Carrie didn’t seem to notice Chartreuse’s discomfort.
-“I just saw… well, I don’t know what I saw.
-Either way, I’ve had enough of this for tonight.”
+“I’ll manage,” Carrie said.
+Her chest was heaving – don’t look there, idiot! – as she sat back up.
+Thankfully, as their eyes met again, Carrie didn’t seem to notice Chartreuse’s discomfort.

 Chartreuse nodded vigorously.
-“Yes, we’ve certainly seen enough tonight.”
+“Yes, um, we’ve certainly discovered enough here.”

 There was the sound of running feet, and then the freckled girl poked her head in next to Clarke.
-“Chartreuse!
-Thank goodness!”
-Laurie said, not trying to disguise her relief.
-“Are you okay?
-What’s happened?
-Have you two figured out what’s wrong with my brother?”
+“Chartreuse, thank goodness,” Laurie said, not trying to disguise her relief.
+“Are you two okay?
+What happened?
+Have you figured out what’s wrong with my brother?”

 “With your bro… right!”
 Chartreuse jumped to her feet.
-“It’s Tim!
-Tim’s going to snap and throw his keyboard at the guy, that starts a chain reaction in the equipment!
+“It’s Tim.
+Tim’s going to snap and throw his keyboard at the guy, that starts a chain reaction in their equipment.
 We’ve got to get in there, fast!”